HKN-HACKATHON/docs/README_Template.md

 - [Feature]
 - [Extra Feature — short description]

-## Running the Project with Docker
+## Running the Project

 *List the commands to build and run the project with Docker.*

+*List any admin and test credentials."

 ## API